benhosmer/getting-started-with-saltstack/Chapter_3_Configuration_Management.md

     │   └── init.sls
     ├── top.sls

 To better emulate production, our system will have two servers.
 One will be the webserver with NGINX and PHP installed.
 The other will be our Database server with MariaDB installed.
 This is in the _dev_ environment, so we'll also let other developers login to troubleshoot bugs.
 We'll manage them through a `users` state.
+This also allows us to create reusable states that can be applied across environments.

+To complete this exercise, you'll need two separate minions.
+One with the id of `webserver.dev` and one with an id of `db.dev`.

 Let's look at the `top.sls` file we'll need to accomplish this: